The Eight Best Free Writing Tools to Help You Write More and Earn More

 #1: Google Docs

 I love Google Docs.
-If you’re used to Word or Pages, it’s not very different: it’s just an online word processor.
-But the great thing about Google docs is that it’s really easy to collaborate with other people: co-bloggers, editors, beta-readers, and so on.
+If you’re used to Word (on a PC) or Pages (on a Mac), it’s not very different: it’s just an online word processor.
+But the great thing about Google Docs is that it’s really easy to collaborate with other people: co-bloggers, editors, beta-readers, and so on.

 Google Docs lets me: